-WHO Advisory Group On Pandemic Flu To Meet Next Week17/11/2011 by Intellectual Property Watch Leave a CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Much of our best content is available only to IP Watch subscribers.
-We are a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
-To access all of our content, please subscribe now.An advisory group on the new World Health Organization framework agreement on pandemic influenza preparedness is preparing to meet for the first time from 21-23 November.The advisory group is one of three “pillars” of the pandemic influenza preparedness (PIP) framework launched at the May 2011 World Health Assembly (IPW, WHO, 24 May 2011).
+WHO Advisory Group On Pandemic Flu To Meet Next Week17/11/2011 by Intellectual Property Watch Leave a CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)IP-Watch is a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
+To access all of our content, please subscribe now.
+You also have the opportunity to offer additional support to your subscription, or to donate.An advisory group on the new World Health Organization framework agreement on pandemic influenza preparedness is preparing to meet for the first time from 21-23 November.The advisory group is one of three “pillars” of the pandemic influenza preparedness (PIP) framework launched at the May 2011 World Health Assembly (IPW, WHO, 24 May 2011).
 As of last week, the 18 members of the advisory group were still being finalised, according to sources.At next week’s meeting the advisory group is expected to set the priorities and the agenda for the group.The other pillars are a benefit-sharing system and an influenza virus traceability mechanism, according the WHO webpage on the PIP framework.Of the advisory group, the WHO website states:“The Advisory Group is one of the three pillars of the PIP Framework’s “Governance and Review” structure.
 The Advisory Group is to monitor implementation of the PIP Framework and provide evidence-based reporting, assessment and recommendations regarding functioning of the PIP Framework.
 The Advisory Group will provide guidance and input to the Director-General, presenting an annual report on its evaluation of implementation of the PIP Framework.The PIP Framework identifies 7 specific areas that should be covered in the annual report of the Advisory Group: Necessary technical capacities of WHO GISRS.
 Operational functioning of WHO GISRS.
 WHO GISRS influenza pandemic preparedness priorities, guidelines and best practices (e.g. vaccine stockpiles, capacity building).
 Increasing and enhancing surveillance for H5N1 and other influenza viruses with human pandemic potential.
 The Influenza Virus Tracking Mechanism.
 The sharing of influenza viruses and access to vaccines and other benefits.
 Use of financial and non-financial contributions.”Share this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Related"WHO Advisory Group On Pandemic Flu To Meet Next Week" by Intellectual Property Watch is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.